How To Plant Tulip Bulbs That Will Thrive

-Tulips are a perennial bulbs that grows best in zones 3 through 8 in the United States.
+Tulips are perennial bulbs that grow best in zones 3 through 8 in the United States.
 If planted in warmer climates it is best to dig the bulb up when warmer weather arrives, and store the bulb for six to eight weeks in a cool dry place, then before the Fall freeze replanting the bulbs.
 As mentioned.
 If you plant tulip bulbs right, you will enjoy them each spring for many years to come.
 Planting tulip bulbs is easy, just follow the directions below.

 Selecting Tulip Bulbs

 Select tulip bulbs by varieties, and types by flower color, and form, local adaptation, and bloom time.
 Buy high-quality tulip bulbs, free of bruises or soft spots.
-Good sources to buy tulip bulbs: local nurseries, websites and mail-order catalogs that have good reference.
+Good sources to buy tulip bulbs: local nurseries, websites and mail-order catalogs that have a good reference.

 Arranging Bulb Delivery And Storage

-Make arrangements to have your tulip bulbs delivery, so you have the them about six weeks prior to planting season.
+Make arrangements to have your tulip bulbs delivery, so you have them about six weeks prior to planting season.
 Plant the tulip bulbs in late summer to early fall in cold-winter climates.
 Plant in late fall to early winter in mild-winter climates.
-Keep the tulip bulbs Chilled, after they arrive (some come pre-chilled), this can be done by placing them in a paper bag, and keeping them in the refrigerator for six to eight weeks.
-This coolness will help assure the bulbs will trigger, and give top performance.
+Keep the tulip bulbs Chilled, after they arrive (some come pre-chilled), this can be done by placing them in a paper bag and keeping them in the refrigerator for six to eight weeks.
+This coolness will help assure the bulbs will trigger and give top performance.

 Choosing The Planting Bed And Preparing The Soil

 When planting your tulip bulbs - Select a sunny location.
 Prepare the soil, if necessary, by incorporating ample organic matter.
 (Soil preparation is not always necessary if drainage is good.)
 Tulips can grow in most type of soil, although they prefer a sandy soil rich in organic materials.
 Tulips do poorly in clay soil.
 If your soil is clay add some organic materials as well as a bit of sand.
 This will improve the texture of the soil.
 Tulips strive in fast-draining soil that dries quickly.
-They do poorly in wet soil, wet soil can causes the bulb to rot.
+They do poorly in wet soil, wet soil can cause the bulb to rot.